Khalidansari/Khalidansari.github.io/documentation/Salesforce/about.md

 ## force:refreshView - The Magic

 There is no way for standard and custom components to talk to each other.
 There is one caveat to that and that is refreshView.
 This is a app level event fired when the view of a component is refreshed.
 This applies to both custom and standard views.
 This event can be caught in a custom component too.
 If there are some values which are changed in standard component then we can in a way tag its refresh to a custom component's refresh and vice versa.

+## Guidelines for coding

+1. Use standard names in code even if the label is renamed e.g. use getMyAccounts() instead of getMyFirms() even if Account is renamed to Firm.

+2. Use "To" in maps - e.g. oppIdToOwnerId

+3. Balance between keeping functions independent and executing the same logic from different functions.